mrloulass/todo-app/README.md

 - Scaffolding

 ### Phase 2:  Persistence
+- adding an editor so that users can save their preferences for the application, allowing them to change some of the default behaviors
   - Implement a custom Form Hook

-- Implement a custom Ajax Hook

   - Connect to a live API for storing To Do Items

 ### Phase 3: